 Most beginners open the income statement and stop there.
 That is backwards.
 Read the financials in the order that tells you the most, fastest.
 (For a deeper walkthrough, Buffett and the Interpretation of Financial Statements is the cleanest plain-English book on the subject.)

 Margins second.
 Gross margin tells you about pricing power.
 Net margin tells you about overall profitability.
 Apple's FY2025 gross margin was 46.9%, up from 38% a decade earlier, because services (around 75% gross margin) keep growing as a share of the mix.
-Net margin is around 27%.
-Even with slow revenue growth, profitability is improving.

 Step 4: Decide If the Price Is Fair

 This is where most people start, and they are wrong to.
 A great business at a stupid price is a bad investment.
 A mediocre business at a bargain price can be a good one.
+The benchmark behind both statements is intrinsic value: what the business is actually worth based on its earning power, not what the ticker prints today.

 The basic valuation multiples:

-- P/E (price to earnings).
+• P/E (price to earnings).
 Apple trades at around 34x.
 Cheap for a 20%-growth company.
 Hard to justify at 3% revenue growth unless buybacks keep dragging earnings per share higher.

-- Forward P/E. Uses next year's expected earnings.
+• Forward P/E. Uses next year's expected earnings.
 Apple's is around 31x.

-- PEG ratio.
+• PEG ratio.
 P/E divided by earnings growth rate.
 Below 1 is generally cheap.
 Apple's is around 2.6, which means you are paying a premium even adjusted for growth.

-- EV/EBITDA.
+• EV/EBITDA.
 Enterprise value to earnings before interest, taxes, depreciation and amortisation.
 Useful for comparing across capital structures.
 Apple sits around 25x, which is rich.

-- Price/Sales.
+• Price/Sales.
 Useful for unprofitable companies and quick sanity checks.
 Apple is at about 9x sales.

-The honest answer with Apple is that you are paying for quality and durability, not explosive upside.
+The honest answer with Apple is that you are paying for quality and durability, not 100-bagger upside.
 The stock is cheaper than its own historical average, which counts for something.
 But it is not a bargain.

 For UK companies, the same multiples apply.
 Just compare against UK peers, not US ones.
 The FTSE 100 trades at a much lower P/E than the S&P 500 for structural reasons (heavier in oil, banks, and tobacco), not because the market is dumb.